Martin Luther King's Influential Grandfather the Reverend Adam Daniel Williams

 It was DuBois who put together a like minded group of both African American and white supporters to found the NAACP (National Association for the Advancement of Colored people) in 1909.

-Reverend Adam Daniel Williams Use Strategies of Both Washington and DuBois
+Reverend Adam Daniel Williams Borrowed Strategies From Both Washington and DuBois

 Using the strategies of both Washington and DuBois, Williams encouraged the formation and growth of black businesses as well as urging his congregation and other members of the black community to save and purchase their own homes.